Boredom at Work

 Dual-Nozzle Switching System

-The X2D uses a mechanical nozzle-switching system — no extra motor on the toolhead, just gears and triggers.
+The X2D uses a mechanical nozzle-switching system, no extra motor on the toolhead, just gears and triggers.
 The left nozzle runs a direct-drive extruder (better for flexible filaments), while the right nozzle uses a Bowden setup with a rear-mounted motor (lighter, faster movements).
 Bambu Lab tested the switching mechanism for over one million cycles without degradation.

 31 Sensors and Dynamic Flow Calibration

 The X2D packs 31 sensors monitoring the feeding path, thermal environment, and safety in real time.
 The Dynamic Flow Calibration system watches the extrusion motor, hotend, nozzles, and filament simultaneously.
-An optional Vision Encoder upgrade brings motion accuracy to the 50-micron class — serious precision for dual-nozzle alignment where even 0.1mm misalignment ruins a print.
+An optional Vision Encoder upgrade brings motion accuracy to the 50-micron class, serious precision for dual-nozzle alignment where even 0.1mm misalignment ruins a print.

 Cool Mode / Heat Mode Chamber

-The X2D’s chamber operates in two modes: Cool Mode draws in ambient air for clean overhangs in PLA, while Heat Mode actively heats the chamber up to 65°C for ABS, ASA, and nylon.
+The X2D’s chamber operates in two modes: Cool Mode draws in ambient air for clean overhangs in PLA, while Heat Mode actively heats the chamber up to 65°C for ABS, ASA, nylon, and PC.
 The three-stage air filtration (G3 pre-filter, H12 HEPA, and coconut shell activated carbon) handles VOC emissions, and the whole system runs below 50 dB.

 Dedicated TPU Feeding System